Inactivating and Reinstating Your License

 2. Grounds for denial of the application under NDCC § 43-28-18 do not exist.

-3. The applicant must deliver to the board license verification from the examining or licensing board of every jurisdiction in which the individual is or was licensed to practice, certifying that the individual is or was licensed.
+3. The applicant must deliver to the Board license verification from the examining or licensing board of every jurisdiction in which the individual is licensed to practice.

 4. The applicant provides explanation and proof of their employment in clinical dental practice or dental education for the five years prior to application.
 Examples of proof of employment include W2 or a notarized letter from employer.

-5. The applicant has passed the Jurisprudence Exam, a written examination on the laws and rules governing the practice of dentistry in this state administered by the board.
+5. The applicant has passed the Jurisprudence Exam, a written examination on the laws and rules governing the practice of dentistry in this state.

 7. The Board may require reexamination of clinical skills.